mupi2k/dotfiles/README.md

 **inside the VM** and re-run it like this:

     rm -rf ~/.dotfiles
-    curl -s 'http://bitbucket.csw.l-3com.com/users/u155484/repos/dotfiles/browse/remoteInstall.sh?at=refs%2Fheads%2Fmaster&raw' | bash -s mporter
+    curl -s 'http://github.com/mupi2k/dotfiles/browse/remoteInstall.sh?at=refs%2Fheads%2Fmaster&raw' | bash -s mporter

-**DANGER** This may wreck havoc if you do this in your real world NFS shared
+**DANGER** This may wreak havoc if you do this in your real world NFS shared
 $HOME directory!!
 It changes the defaults for the install process to allow installation without prompting you and backs up all existing dot files.